Pro-Palestinian Israelis face threats, but vow to keep fighting for peace

 “The [dominant] voices that we are hearing [in Israel] are either right-wing voices for genocide or mainstream voices for war, maybe not always with the genocidal language, but still in favour of bombing Gaza,” said Neiman of the prevailing mood in Israel.

+But did the shock of the Hamas attack on southern Israel cause the country’s peaceniks to question their commitment to the Palestinian cause?

-Neta Golan, an Israeli pro-Palestinian activist and an active member of Israelis Against Apartheid, said the Hamas attack on southern Israel – while painful – has not dampened her spirit.
+No, says Neta Golan, an Israeli pro-Palestinian activist and an active member of Israelis Against Apartheid.

-“But that doesn’t mean that we don’t feel for those [Israelis] who were affected or for the families of the hostages,” said the seasoned campaigner in Nablus, in the occupied West Bank.
+“But that doesn’t mean that we don’t feel for those [Israelis] who were affected or for the families of the hostages,” said the seasoned campaigner who currently lives in Nablus, in the occupied West Bank.

-Golan says she had “been arrested more times than I can count” by Israeli authorities for her activism in the past.
+Golan says she has “been arrested more times than I can count” by Israeli authorities for her past activism.

 Her group sent a letter to Karim Khan, prosecutor of the International Criminal Court, on Wednesday requesting “accelerated action against the escalating Israeli war crimes”.